yizhoucc/active_learning_irl/readme.md

-        the previous pomdp likelihood appraoch, when nparam increase, problem complexity linearly. backward function training: when reso is large, have to use linear readout inference for theta. best way is softamx or some other way to model the probability. marginalize for phi: for all theta for all phi, find phi that a delta theta [000100] x abs(dervitative of tau | phi) is max. delta theta [000100], index one theta among all theta, to be weighted by current p(theta) abs(dervitative of tau | phi). given a theta, now only theta affects tau. we can find the derivative of dtheta/dtau, meaning how much change in theta affact change in tau. here tau can be later layers of the network. in short, we find a phi that makes tau is most sensitive to theta change at a particular theta_estimation. computatio, in the worst case, we evaluate all theta, all phi, and calculate the gradient. but in practice, we can dynamically adjust the resolution of theta and phi. eg, given a theta, do something like a binsec, and got longer trials are better phi. from there, we can either random with the current knowledge, or continue binsec. to acc this, we can 1, process the data storage before hand, 2 keep some binsec point in menonry and other in storage,
+        the previous pomdp likelihood appraoch, when nparam increase, problem complexity linearly. backward function training: when reso is large, have to use linear readout inference for theta. best way is softamx or some other way to model the probability. marginalize for phi: for all theta for all phi, find phi that a delta theta [000100] x abs(dervitative of tau \mid  phi) is max. delta theta [000100], index one theta among all theta, to be weighted by current p(theta) abs(dervitative of tau \mid  phi). given a theta, now only theta affects tau. we can find the derivative of dtheta/dtau, meaning how much change in theta affact change in tau. here tau can be later layers of the network. in short, we find a phi that makes tau is most sensitive to theta change at a particular theta_estimation. computatio, in the worst case, we evaluate all theta, all phi, and calculate the gradient. but in practice, we can dynamically adjust the resolution of theta and phi. eg, given a theta, do something like a binsec, and got longer trials are better phi. from there, we can either random with the current knowledge, or continue binsec. to acc this, we can 1, process the data storage before hand, 2 keep some binsec point in menonry and other in storage,